ibm-cloud-docs/cis/dns.md

 ## Configuring and managing your secure DNS
 {:#configuring-and-managing-your-secure-dns}

 DNSSec adds a layer of authentication to the internet's DNS infrastructure, which otherwise is not secure.
 Secure DNS guarantees that visitors are directed to **your** web server when they type your domain name into a web browser.
-All you need to do is enable DNSSec in your DNS page from your IBM CIS account and add the DS record to your registrar.
+All you need to do is enable DNSSec in your DNS page from your IBM {{site.data.keyword.cis_short_notm}} account and add the DS record to your registrar.

 ![Secure DNS](images/dns/secure-dns.png)